 Well, we can find the source of King Arthur and Camelot by comparing the Celtic and Norse astrology/astronomy and finding the correspondences.

-For instance, the Norse called Polaris, our current Pole Star, the Nowl (Navel) – although it wasn’t the Pole Star of their time and, due to the precession of equinoxes, didn’t become so until 1400 CE.
+For instance, the Norse called Polaris, our current Pole Star, the Nowl (Navel) – although it wasn’t the Pole Star of their time, due to the precession of equinoxes.
 The Pole Star at the beginning of the Common Era was known to the Norse as the Lode Star, which is at 32 Camelopardali, also known as 4339 Camelopardali.

 The Lode Star or Camelopardali is key to the oldest King Arthur myth, and is almost certainly from where the French poet Chrétien de Troyes took the name for the first known mention of Camelot in his 12th century poem “Lancelot, the Knight of the Cart”.